Contact Senate Leadership

 February 19, 2018 Whereas (Conditions)...
 The Provost has announced that as many as 50 NTT to TT conversions will occur in the next several years.
 The administration has acknowledged that the proportion of NTT faculty members at NAU is too high and has been increasing.
 As a result, they have called to convert these positions to TT positions.
 (More than 50% of full-time NAU faculty members are NTT and Part Time.)
 NAU departments and programs have been consistently asking for more…

-Senate Resolution on Diversity and Sanctuary, December, 2017 WHEREAS the recent national political campaign has exacerbated social tensions and created an atmosphere in which hate speech and other types of aggression have started to escalate, the NAU community wishes to reaffirm our commitment to diversity, inclusion, and freedom from discrimination and harassment.
-According to NAU’s Safe Working and Learning Environment Policy (Personnel Policy Manual, Policy No. 5.16), revised February 2016, NAU protects “the safety of all individuals at university sites and…
+Senate Resolution on Inclusion, December, 2017 WHEREAS the recent national political campaign has exacerbated social tensions and created an atmosphere in which hate speech and other types of aggression have started to escalate, the NAU community wishes to reaffirm our commitment to diversity, inclusion, and freedom from discrimination and harassment.
+According to NAU’s Safe Working and Learning Environment Policy (Personnel Policy Manual, Policy No. 5.16), revised February 2016, NAU protects “the safety of all individuals at university sites and activities.
+This…

 Resolution for continuing support of DACA students